COMM-100 Grammar for Communicators

 COMM-131 Introduction to Journalism

-An introduction to journalism, with emphasis on news and feature writing and copy editing.
-Topics include American newspaper history, elements of libel, copyediting symbols, Associated Press style, news leads, inverted pyramid format, interviewing, attributing quotations, writing speech and meeting stories, and reading a daily newspaper critically.
+An introduction to journalism.
+Topics include American newspaper history, elements of libel, copyediting symbols, Associated Press style, news leads, inverted pyramid format, interviewing, attributing quotations, writing stories on speeches and meetings, and reading print and online newspapers critically.

 COMM-171 Introduction to Media

-Survey of broadcasting: history, evaluation, organization and function.
+Survey of electronic media: history, evaluation, organization, convergence and function.
 Includes economic and cultural influences on society and legal, educational and artistic aspects.

 COMM-182 Writing for New Media

-This course introduces students to basic media writing skills for broadcast and the web.
-Students will engage in the production of web writing and design, with an emphasis on interactive writing in script form, flowcharts, and digital media environments.
+Introduces students to basic media writing skills for broadcast and the Web.
+Students will engage in the production of Web writing and design, with an emphasis on interactive writing in script form, flowcharts and digital media environments.
+Prerequisite: COMM-101.

 COMM-190 Communication/Media Theory